StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/index.md

 ## Acknowledgements

-Richard Torker has taken the lead in developing the Turing versions of the models in chapter 8.
+Richard Torkar has taken the lead in developing the Turing versions of the models from chapter 8 onwards.

 The TuringLang team and #turing contributors on Slack have been extremely helpful!